shunwitter/webpack_boilerplate/README.md

-Quick start for building static web page
+Quick start for building static web page with Webpack
 ==========

 This includes following setting